AnaIHer/LGSM-AIL/README.md

 Credits:
-The R code implementing the analysis based on the work of:
+The R code implementing the analysis was based on the work of:
 Peter Carbonetto
 Department of Human Genetics
 University of Chicago